 Our Last Day in Heda

 On our last day in the Heda region of Izu we wanted to try out the nearby beach at Ida Port.
-Over a yummy breakfast on the terrace at our guesthouse Brian the friendly host had recommended it as the best place for snorkelling in the Izu region.
+Over a yummy breakfast on the terrace at our guesthouse Bryan the friendly host had recommended it as the best place for snorkelling in the Izu region, Ida Beach.

 The drive down to the small port at Ida gave us stunning views over the rice fields.
 The light green of the ripening rice contrasted with the mountains beyond and the sea in the distance.
 The road wound round the steep sides of the valley and gave us views down onto the farms below.
 I love the lush colours of the rice fields.

-Reaching the Ida port we found that the beach was more of a concrete jetty behind the sea defences and Jerome was at first disappointed after the dinosaurs the day before.
-Initially refusing to get changed and go in the sea.
+Reaching the Ida port we found that the beach was more of a concrete jetty behind the sea defences and Jerome was at first disappointed after our fun afternoon at Mihama Beach, at Heda port, the day before.
+Initially he refused to get changed and go into the sea.
 The concrete was brutally grey and stripped by red steps down to the waters edge.
 Alongside were huge rocks and no sand in sight.